Epyon01P/Peak-Power-Forecast/README.md

 When using a **current average demand sensor**, quarter-hour boundaries are determined by the **digital meter itself**, not by Home Assistant.

 This means the reset moments (every ~15 minutes) may be slightly out of sync with the Home Assistant system clock.
 As a result, you may occasionally observe small timing offsets in graphs or forecast behavior around quarter boundaries.

-The integration also guards against false quarter resets caused by regular intra-quarter decreases (for example during net injection) by only treating hard near-zero drops as reset signals.

 This is expected behavior and does not affect the correctness of the forecast.